WARNING: Contains graphic images of a surgical nature.

 “What’s happening?
 Why can’t I see my daughter?”

 She needed help to breathe, as did my beautiful boys and after what seemed a life time, I was told they were all ok but needed to go straight to NICU.
-First, my OH was able to go and see each of them and even cut their cord.
+Their dad was able to go and see each of them and even cut their cord.
 He was absolutely beaming and crying.
 I was crying.
 When the babies left theatre he came and hugged me a gave me a kiss.
 I was getting patched up and I looked over the blue sheeting and was so shocked to not see a huge bump anymore!
 I thought it would stay similar size, but it had gone down loads.
 From going into theatre, to coming out, I had lost about two stone!

 I got wheeled out to a recovery room so the anaesthetic could wear off and all I wanted was a drink of water.
-OH went to see our mums and tell them the good news and I was finally given water.
+BD went to see our mums and tell them the good news and I was finally given water.
 16 hours without, I was absolutely gasping!
 Word of warning though – don’t guzzle down loads of water when you haven’t had any for ages and have an empty stomach!

 Just after 5.30pm I was able to meet my babies.
 They wheeled me into NICU in my hospital bed.
 I just couldn’t believe this was all real.
 They were so tiny and had tubes and breathing apparatus on them.
 I met Joshua first and I took in every inch of him, where later I would recognise him by his toes, I knew him that much.
 Joshua weighed 4lb 4oz.